Lutie/TTRPG_Rules/terre-exile/notes/creation_lists/personas.md

 ## Raven

     Description: Ravens are clever and perceptive, often associated with mystery and cunning.
 They are symbols of insight and trickery, known to be scavengers and survivors capable of outwitting others.
-    Strong attributes: Intelligence, Luck, or Ruse
+    Strong attributes: Intelligence, Luck, or Cunning
     Weak attributes: Constitution, Strength, or Wisdom
-    Note: The raven’s cunning fits well with Ruse as a strong attribute, and a more clever, opportunistic approach rather than one tied to introspective wisdom.
+    Note: The raven’s cunning fits well with Cunning as a strong attribute, and a more clever, opportunistic approach rather than one tied to introspective wisdom.

 ## Boar